ssadler/hoek/specs/bet.md

-# Protocol for smart contracts using Crypto-Conditions
+# BET Protocol for custom contracts using Crypto-Conditions

 To facilitate participation in off-chain smart contracts on the [Komodo Platform](https://komodoplatform.com/en), providing a mechanism for dispute resolution.